Azure-Samples/ms-identity-java-webapp/spring-security-web-app/README.md

 1. The Java web application:

    - Obtains an Id Token from Azure Active Directory (Azure AD) to sign in an user
-   - uses Spring Security for logging-in an user via OAuth2.0
+   - uses Spring Security for logging-in a user via OAuth2.0

 ### Scenario

 This sample shows how to build a Java web app that uses OpenId Connect to sign-in/ sign-out an user and to use spring security to sign-in user via OAuth2.0.
 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios).

+> Note: For a Spring web app sample signing in and authorizing access to users in an Azure AD group, refer to this [tutorial using Azure AD Spring Boot Starter](https://docs.microsoft.com/en-us/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory).

 ## How to run this sample